Faith in Time

 Present- Trust (action)

 Based on prior trustworthy experience, we must trust the person or thing in the present because the future is unknown.
 If we do not have any past trustworthy experience to justify trusting someone or something, yet we still say we have "faith", then our faith is blind.
 If there is no future unknown, then trust is not really needed, thus any "faith" we say we have is imaginary.
 If we don't actually place our trust in the person or thing with the unknown, yet we say we have "faith", our words are not backed up by our actions.
 In all three of those cases, faith does not exist.
-All three -past, present, and future- are required for faith to actually exist in a person.
+All three -the past, present, and future- are required for faith to actually exist in a person.

 Objects of Faith

 I like how Ravi Zacharias puts it: "Faith is that which is based on the rationality and the reasonableness of that which has already been revealed."
 (Zacharias 17:25) What we decide to use as the object of our faith will depend on our experiences or revelations with different possible objects of faith.
 Some trust science.
 Some trust government.
 Some trust reason.
 Some trust themselves.
 Some trust God.
-Everyone of these possible objects of trust are tested by the person.
+Every one of these possible objects of trust is tested by the person.
 The test is as simple as reviewing past experiences with that object in situations when promises were made or understood.
 This is a very logical way to approach who or what to trust (or not to trust) with the unknown.
-Thus we have a very reasonable and logical approach to faith.
+Thus, we have a very reasonable and logical approach to faith.